wmorgan/dcos-docs/1.8/administration/installing/cloud/aws/advanced/quickstart.md

 ## Next steps

-Now that your advanced template DC/OS installation is up and running you can
+Now that your advanced template DC/OS installation is up and running you can add more agent nodes.

 ### Add more agent nodes